 The predicted variation of the asymmetry amplitude with ring elevation also depends strongly on the assumed particle size distribution and the optical depth.
-Figure 10 compares the observed and model asymmetry amplitudes for the SIZE model, with $\tau{dyn} = 0.7$ .
-This enhanced optical depth, relative to $\tau = 0.5$ for the standard SIZE model, increases $\Sigma$ by 40%, producing stronger wakes and more pronounced asymmetry, as illustrated in Fig. 9.
+Fig. 10 compares the observed and model asymmetry amplitudes for the SIZE model, with $\tau{dyn} = 0.7$.
+This enhanced optical depth, relative to $\tau = 0.5$ for the standard SIZE model, increases Σ by 40%, producing stronger wakes and more pronounced asymmetry, as illustrated in Fig. 9.
 Although the predicted magnitude is about right for large elevation, the $\tau{dyn} = 0.7$ model predicts a much more rapid decline of asymmetry for small elevations than is observed.
-As discussed in more detail below, the relatively large asymmetry persisting even for small $B{\text{eff}}$ seems to require that the inter-wake regions must be almost empty, as in the IDE model.
+As discussed in more detail below, the relatively large asymmetry persisting even for small B{eff} seems to require that the interwake regions must be almost empty, as in the IDE model.
 In this case, the reduced brightness of the gaps produces a net brightness contrast even for very long lines of sight at low elevation angles.
+Overall, the IDE model provides a better match to the measurements than the SIZE model.